 As for the song, it was written by that most prolific of songwriters Diane Warren and was produced by Trevor Horn, so it almost couldn’t fail.
 Just like most other moon-related songs, it’s all about being out at night in the moonlight with the one you love.

-But you know that you can’t fight the moonlight
+You can try to resist Try to hide from my kiss But you know But you knowthat you can’t fight the moonlight

-I’ve seen the day, but being quite honest, if Mr WIAA suggested we go out in the moonlight tonight I think I would find it quite easy to resist.
+I’ve seen the day, but being quite honest, if Mr WIAA suggested we go out in the moonlight tonight I think I would find it quite easyto resist.
 It’s suddenly got quite cold around here so a mug of cocoa and a box-set it’ll have to be.
 The plumber has just left for the day but will be back in the morning so I need to get all those jobs out of the way that require water and power – That would be just about everything.
 Only a week of this still to go – Argh.

 Until next time…